-COVID-19 - Matalan's trading activities were negatively impacted by the COVID-19 pandemic and the UK government restrictions in response, as well as the disruptions caused both to the worldwide economy and International logistics.
+Matalan's trading activities were negatively impacted by the COVID-19 pandemic and the UK government restrictions in response, as well as the disruptions caused both to the worldwide economy and International logistics.

 Throughout the pandemic, the Matalan Board took decisive actions to mitigate the risk and to manage the impact of COVID-19 on the Matalan business.
-These actions were implemented to significantly reduce costs and to enhance liquidity and included reductions in stock commitment, renegotiation of supplier payment terms, negotiated rent deferrals with our store landlords, and participation in the government's business rates holiday, Job Retention Scheme, and HMRC time to pay arrangements.

-Since the ending of all COVID-19 related restrictions the business has managed to unwind all of the mitigating actions taken in response to the COVID-19 pandemic, including settlement of its HMRC time to pay arrangements, unwinding of a number of supplier term extensions, and repayment of all deferred rent in line with negotiated agreements with our store landlords.
+Since the ending of all COVID-19 related restrictions the business has managed to unwind all of these mitigating actions whilst the threat of COVID-19 has been successfully alleviated by the worldwide vaccination programme.
+As a result the entire Matalan store estate remains fully open with no further restrictions currently envisaged.

-Principal risks and uncertainties (continued)

-COVID-19 (continued) - at the time of writing, the threat of COVID-19 has been mitigated by the success of the worldwide vaccination programme and the entire Matalan store estate remains fully open with no further government restrictions in response to COVID-19 currently envisaged.
-Nevertheless, a resurgence in COVID-19 or the emergence of a new strain of the disease could potentially cause risks to materialise or come closer to materialising in any of the following risk areas.
+Nevertheless, the emergence of a new strain of the COVID-19 disease, another potential worldwide pandemic or a different form of catastrophic 'Black Swan Event' could potentially cause risks to materialise or come closer to materialising in any of the following risk areas:

 Economic Conditions - the Group operates in a highly competitive industry.
 The outlook for the UK and global economy, consumer confidence and spending patterns may impact our ability to deliver growth.
-This is extremely pertinent now with high levels of inflation across much of the world including the UK putting pressure on the cost of living.
-This is further compounded by the uncertainty caused in part by the war in Ukraine and the conflict in Gaza, and in part by a sharp rise in worldwide interest rates impacting consumer confidence.
+This is extremely pertinent now with the impacts of the inflationary spikes seen across much of the world including the UK continuing to put pressure on the cost of living.
+This is further compounded by the uncertainty caused in part by the continued war in Ukraine and the conflict in Gaza, and in part by the macro-economic uncertainties caused by policies to restrict and disrupt international trade, such as the introduction of onerous trade tariffs.